March 22, 2012

 Tokhm-e Morgh Rangi (painted eggs): Representing Fertility

-Narenj (Seville Orange) in Water: Representing the earth floating in space
+Narenj (Seville Orange) in Water: Representing the Earth floating in space

 (I used an orange)